SATs: Thrive with Activities for Stress Relief

 The SATs are back!
-Does that make you groan a little or get sweaty palms knowing that your child will find this experience tough?
-Never fear, we’re here with some top tips for SATs week 2024 to help children de-stress and focus.
-From getting outside to eating stimulating brain food – let’s help them thrive this SATs week!
+Are you worried that your child will find this experience challenging?
+Never fear, we’re here with our top tips to help children de-stress and focus.
+From getting outside to eating stimulating brain food - let’s help them thrive this SATs week!

 Why we shouldn’t worry about the SATS

 It’s important to remember that the SATs are a measure of your child’s schooling so far.
-They are a tool for the government to understand the national landscape of children’s learning and assess the national curriculum which is particularly important in our post-lockdown world.
+They are a tool for the government to understand the national landscape of children’s learning and assess the national curriculum.

 They will not, as some SATs myths suggest, affect your child’s secondary school admission, the sets they are placed in secondary school or the activities they will have to do for the remainder of Year 6.

-SATs are an opportunity for your child to experience an ‘exam-style’ environment in a safe and nurturing school.
-This is great practice for the step up to secondary where testing is much more frequent.
+SATs are an opportunity for your child to experience their first exams in a safe and nurturing environment.
+This is great practice for the step up to secondary school, where testing is much more frequent.

-They can also be seen as a right of passage for Year 6 pupils marking the culmination of many years of hard work through their Primary school.
-Once the SATs are over many schools plan residential trips, sports events and put on theatre productions that children can really enjoy with the exams out the way.
+They can also be seen as a right of passage for Year 6 pupils, marking the culmination of many years of hard work through their primary school.
+Once the SATs are over, many schools plan residential trips, sports events, and put on theatre productions for children to enjoy, with the exams out of the way.

-Even though we can reason why our children shouldn’t get stressed, that doesn’t mean they won’t experience pre-exam nerves and anxiety.
-Every child is different and sometimes nerves can hit when you least expect it.
+Even though we can reassure our children that they shouldn’t get stressed, that doesn’t mean they won’t experience pre-exam nerves and anxiety.
+Every child is different, and sometimes nerves can hit when you least expect them.

-Here are some top tips for helping your children to thrive during the week.
+Here are some top tips to help your children thrive during SATs week:

 SATs Breakfast

 Our brains need the best kind of fuel during exams.
-It’s especially important to have breakfast – in fact your school may run a breakfast club especially for the exams and I highly recommend taking part in this.
-Not only will your child get some good nutrients in their system, it gives them time to talk with their friends and feel calm before the exams start.
+It’s especially important to have breakfast - in fact, your school may run a breakfast club especially for the exams.
+Not only will your child get some good nutrients in their system, but it also gives them time to talk with their friends and feel calm before the exams start.

 SATs Week Brain Food

-You can look to include ingredients in your evening meals or after school snacks this week that will boost brain power.
+Include ingredients in your evening meals or after-school snacks this week to boost brain power:

-Post school snack – Apple slices with peanut butter dip.
-Nuts are an extremely good brain food containing lots of healthy fats and protein per serving.
-If your child can eat them then after school is a great way to boost this element of their diet and peanut butter tastes amazing with a slice of apple.
+Post-school snack – Apple slices with peanut butter dip.
+Nuts are a great brain food containing lots of healthy fats and protein per serving.
+Peanut butter is a tasty way to get these nutrients and is easy to dip into with slices of apple.
 Fresh fruit is the best way to provide a sugar boost rather than a chocolate bar.

 Evening meal – Fish, eggs and greens.
-I know these ingredients won’t appear on the favourite food list of many 10 year olds but they all contain vital vitamins for keeping the brain functioning at its best.
-Try an omelette with smoked salmon and broccoli on the side.
-A tuna salad with a boiled egg and green beans.
-Sardines on toast with crispy kale.
+These ingredients may not appear on the favourite food list of many 10-year-olds, but they all contain vital vitamins for keeping the brain functioning at its best.
+Try an omelette with smoked salmon and broccoli on the side, a tuna salad with a boiled egg and green beans, or sardines on toast with crispy kale.

 Drinks – water or green tea.
-Avoid high energy, sugary drinks.
-Make sure your child is drinking plenty of water as a dehydrated brain really struggles to function.
-Green tea is a good option for boosting concentration as well as providing healthy anti-oxidants.
+Avoid high-energy, sugary drinks.
+Make sure your child is drinking plenty of water, as a dehydrated brain can struggle to function.
+Green tea is a good option for boosting concentration whilst providing healthy antioxidants.

 Get into nature

 Spend some time outside each afternoon.
-If you’re able, head to a green space near by – a park, or woodland walk and take time to listen and notice the plants, birds and nature around you.
-This is a great way for your whole family to stay grounded and to have a break from the classroom and work.
+If you’re able, head to a green space such as a park or woodland walk.
+Take time to listen and notice the plants, birds and nature around you.
+This is a great way for your whole family to stay grounded and have a break from the classroom or work.

 Family exercise

-Whether you have a walk, run, bike ride, swim or do some yoga, exercise will make everyone feel good.
+Whether you walk, run, bike, swim or stretch, exercise will make everyone feel good.
 Get those positive endorphins running through your child’s body at the end of the day so that they can wind down and sleep well when bedtime arrives.

 Time to talk